naomifridman/Mine-Tweets-Google-Cloud-BigTable/mine_tweets/README.md

 # Mining Tweet About BigData ?
-### Collect the words people Tweet, when they Tweet about BigData
+### Collect the words people Tweet, when they Tweet about something
 Find highest frequency words among Tweets about, for example, BigData in different locations.

 ## Project goals:
-#### Project goal is to findinf most popular word in Tweet's about a given subject, and compare the results from different locations.
-I used BigData as an example, and added a political view analyzis as well :).
-In the same way, you can analize tweets about any subject.
+#### Project goal is to find most popular word in Tweet's about a given subject, and compare the results from different locations.
+I used "Royal Weding" and "BigData" as example subjects.

-#### The repository contais Hadoop MapReduce word count and top n words functionality, to process the collected words from Tweeter.
+#### The repository Python notebook to plat around with Twitter mining.contais Hadoop MapReduce word count and top n words functionality, to process the collected words from Tweeter.
 Here we use Python Collection library, for demonstration.
 ### In this Python notebook, we:
 * Implement Tweets retrieving, according to a given query.
 * Reserch Tweet data structure.